thefifthmatt/SoulsRandomizers/SekiroRandomizer/README.md

 - The "Open Bell Demon's Temple" option allows you to get to Ashina Castle without defeating Gyoubu, although you must eventually go back to complete Isshin's quest.
 See https://streamable.com/fywve for a demonstration of this.

 Misc info about enemy randomizer:
-- Sword Saint Isshin and True Monk don't require Mortal Blade to deathblow.
+- Sword Saint Isshin, Divine Dragon, and True Monk don't require Mortal Blade to deathblow.
 - You can get to Genichiro, skipping Ashina Elite Jinsuke Saze, by going through a breakable wall down the stairs from the Ashina Dojo idol toward Isshin's watchtower

 Misc info about item randomizer: